apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <span ><strong><a title="Backroll: Production Grade KVM Backup Solution Integrated in CloudStack" href="https://www.slideshare.net/ShapeBlue/backroll-production-grade-kvm-backup-solution-integrated-in-cloudstack" target="_blank" rel="noopener">Backroll: Production Grade KVM Backup Solution Integrated in CloudStack</a> - Grégoire Lamodière, Quentin Roccia, Pierre Charton</strong></span>

 Backroll is not only a production-grade KVM backup solution.
-It is also being integrated inside Apache Cloudstack using the Backup and restore framework.
+It is also being integrated inside Apache CloudStack using the Backup and restore framework.
 Pierre and Quentin show how it works, the feature list, and how the integration has been made.

 <a href="https://www.youtube.com/watch?v=SuHy8vtj7mw&list=PLnIKk7GjgFlYcKNbhYSgWGbJ8nJ0g496V&index=21" rel="noopener noreferrer" target="_blank"><img src="/img/imported/181660e1-d093-4892-909a-e29a780ac602" alt="Screenshot 2023-01-10 at 11.37.42.png" width="750" height="393" /></a>

 <iframe  src="https://www.slideshare.net/slideshow/embed_code/key/2ewme3mjI4KyL5" width="854" height="712" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"><span data-mce-type="bookmark"  class="mce_SELRES_start">﻿</span> </iframe>
 <div><strong>About the speakers:</strong></div>
 <div>Grégoire is a software architect who spends most of his time designing infrastructure applications and CRM systems, on-premise or multi-cloud based.
-He’s been using Apache Cloudstack for many years, and likes to keep knowledge and data outside black-boxes Father of 4 children, you can meet him in Southern Brittany, sailing Hobbie Cat or supporting Lorient football club at Moustoir stadium.</div>
+He’s been using Apache CloudStack for many years, and likes to keep knowledge and data outside black-boxes Father of 4 children, you can meet him in Southern Brittany, sailing Hobbie Cat or supporting Lorient football club at Moustoir stadium.</div>

 <div>

-Quentin is in charge of DIMSI custom developments on Apache Cloudstack deployment : customer portal, backup solution.
+Quentin is in charge of DIMSI custom developments on Apache CloudStack deployment : customer portal, backup solution.
 On a daily basis, he helps our customers and our developers to use and embrace Devops methodology, by building CI/CD pipelines (GitLab, Azure Devops), dockerizing apps and automate things as much as possible...
 When not DevOps'ing, Quentin loves to binge watch series and movies, play with his cat "Boogie" and is a crazy fan of street food.

-Pierre is in charge of Backroll integration inside Cloudstack.
+Pierre is in charge of Backroll integration inside CloudStack.
 Pierre has a proven track record of successful c# and Java projects.
 When not playing with his keyboard, Pierre is surfing, WingFoiling or bodyboarding on Brittany coast.

 </div>